You can tell a lot about a town by its stores. As the saying goes, where your money is, your heart is.

 1. The Amazing Garage Sale, 4919 N. Broadway

 This warehouse in north Boulder is a treasure trove of surprises.
 You never know what you’re going to find in this funky consignment store.
 Vintage furniture, art and random decor are a given.
 If you’re lucky you’ll score original vintage art.
 How about a hand-painted David Bowie mask?
 Check.
 Art Deco mannequin?
 Obvs.
 The best thing is this shop is cleverly curated so everything is something you just have to have.
+You never know what you will find here.
+It’s always changing up.

 2. Crystal Dragon, 3330 Arapahoe Ave.